Let me be real with you for a minute: I’m so far behind in my Netgalley reviews.

 Murder on the Lake of Fire (Mourning Dove Mysteries, #1) by Mikel J. Wilson

-Synopsis: At twenty-three and with a notorious case under his belt, Emory Rome has already garnered fame as a talented special agent for the Tennessee Bureau of Investigation.
+At twenty-three and with a notorious case under his belt, Emory Rome has already garnered fame as a talented special agent for the Tennessee Bureau of Investigation.
 His career is leapfrogging over his colleagues, but the jumping stops when he’s assigned a case he fought to avoid – an eerie murder in the Smoky Mountain hometown he had abandoned.

 The mysterious death of a teen ice-skater once destined for the pros is soon followed by an apparent case of spontaneous human combustion.
 In a small town bursting with friends and foes, Rome’s own secrets lie just beneath the surface.
 The rush to find the murderer before he strikes again pits him against artful private investigator Jeff Woodard.
 The PI is handsome, smart and seductive, and he just might be the killer Rome is seeking.

-Why The Book: Honestly, it started with the cover.
+My Fucking Thoughts: Honestly, it started with the cover.
 It’s snappy.
 Only later did I realize that both main characters are men so why the badass female on it?
 The synopsis gives me the impression that the plot is oddball – an ice-skater and spontaneous human combustion?
 It’s just so ridiculous, I need to find out what the hell the author is thinking.

 I’ve read some good reviews, and also some not so good reviews.
 One thing to know about me is that I love bad books.
 I love reading them, the stupid dialogue, the bad prose and the messed up plots.
 I love writing reviews about bad novels.
 Bad novels lend themselves to my best reviews, if I’m honest.
 So, either this book is going to be awesome, and unlike anything I’ve read before, or it’s going to be as ridiculous as a spontaneously combusting ice skater – either way, I’m in!